Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

-The increasing interest from both academia and industry in the previously underutilized upper mid-band spectrum ($7–24$ GHz)~\cite{Zhang:MCOM:2025,chaves2024coverage, Azar2024}, also known as FR3, has underscored the significance of extremely large mMIMO (XL-MIMO) antenna arrays.
-When either the physical aperture of the antenna array is large or the wavelength is small, the Fraunhofer distance—defined as $2D_{\text{array}}^2/\lambda$ , where $D_{\text{array}}$ is the aperture size and $\lambda$ is the wavelength—can become substantial \cite{Azar2024}.
-As a result, near-field propagation conditions may arise when serving UE at shorter distances.
-While this phenomenon is not observed in $5$G, it is a potential implication for $6$G.
+The previously underutilized upper mid-band spectrum ($7-24$ GHz)~\cite{Zhang:MCOM:2025,chaves2024coverage, Azar2024}, also known as FR3, has received increasing interest from both academia and industry because of the significance of extremely large mMIMO (XL-MIMO) antenna arrays.
+When either the physical aperture of the antenna array is large or the wavelength is short, the Fraunhofer distance, defined as $2D_{\text{array}}^2/\lambda$ , where $D_{\text{array}}$ is the aperture size and $\lambda$ is the wavelength, can become substantial \cite{Azar2024}.
+As a result, near-field propagation conditions may arise when serving the user at shorter distances.
+While current $5$G systems operate under far-field conditions, near-field propagation is expected to be both inevitable and exploitable in $6$G systems, offering new opportunities for spatial multiplexing, high-resolution sensing, and user localization \cite{Zhang:MCOM:2025,chaves2024coverage, Azar2024, Diluka2026, Diluka2026WBNF}.